List of Warkop films: Gede Rasa

 In this storyline, Slamet and Poltak, still without steady jobs after college, decide to work for the wealthy Sanwani's family.
 Sanwani's younger sister, Tiwi, develops an interest in Paijo, who is a doctor.
 Tiwi becomes the focus of attention for both Slamet and Poltak.
 Eventually, it is revealed that Sanwani plans to marry his girlfriend, Sarah.
 However, Tiwi's hopes with Paijo are dashed when she learns that Paijo's parents have already arranged his marriage.

 In this film, the character of Poltak is portrayed by Dorman Borisman.
 Previously, in the film Mana Tahaaan..., the role of Poltak was played by Nanu Moeljono.

 Manusia 6.000.000 Dollar

 Dono, Kasino, Indro, and Dorman Borisman are now part of a special unit within the police force.
 During a mission, Dono suffers a serious accident that results in him being transformed into a robot, an operation costing US$6,000,000.
 As members of this special team, their primary responsibility is to investigate societal crimes, including cases involving pornography and child abduction.
 The narrative unfolds with the team delving into a case involving a professional kidnapping syndicate targeting children and a singer named Rita Aduhai Merdubanget.

+This film is inspired and parodies from 1970s television series The Six Million Dollar Man.
+A year later, a sequel was made to this film entitled Gadis Bionik (also parodied from 1970s television series The Bionic Woman).
+But unlike the first film, Warkop DKI are not involved in this film.